bhavya2026/bhavya2026/README.md

 ### Hi there 👋
-I am Bhavya Srivastava, a Machine Learning enthusiast from India.Currently,I am pursuing B.Tech Cse with specialisation in Machine Learning and Artificial Intelligence from IBM at Graphic Era Deemed To Be University,Dehradun,Uttarakhand.
+I am Bhavya Srivastava,graduated from Graphic Era Deemed To Be University,Dehradun,Uttarakhand.

 SHARING MY PERSONAL NOTES: